gabr-iele/iMuseum/Architecture/Architecture.md

 It’s an architecture that let web service communicate, it’s the the base form of communication(over the HTTP protocol) between all the elements inside the cloud and the end-user presentation elements (https://en.wikipedia.org/wiki/Representational_state_transfer).

 ## Xamarin Forms
-It a framework that translate C# (OOP Language) at runtime to a native mobile device (can either be iOS or Android), used as a base to build the presentation to the user of the mobile app (https://docs.microsoft.com/it-it/xamarin/xamarin-forms/).
+It's a framework that translate C# (OOP Language) at runtime to a native mobile device (can either be iOS or Android), used as a base to build the presentation to the user of the mobile app (https://docs.microsoft.com/it-it/xamarin/xamarin-forms/).

 ## Javascript
 High-level programming language used both in the application logic and the presentation to user in the form of the web app(https://en.wikipedia.org/wiki/JavaScript).